visualinteractivedata/visualinteractivedata.github.io/jobs/pax-assistant-2021.md

 # Assistants in Peace Analytics

-We are seeking up to 3 project assistants to help with web-based applications development in paid assistantships, within the Schools of Law and Informatics, University of Edinburgh
+The Political Settlement Reserch Programme (https://www.politicalsettlements.org) and the VisHub Lab (http://vishub.net) are seeking up to 3 project assistants to help with web-based applications development in paid assistantships, within the Schools of Law and Informatics, University of Edinburgh
 The tasks deal with data analytics using programming and visualization.